OPEN [SECTION,] mvfile [TO filevar] [SETTING var] [ON ERROR statements] [THEN statements] [ELSE statements]

 A process can successfully issue multiple concurrent OPEN statements against the same MultiValue file.
 Multiple processes can issue concurrent OPEN statements against the same MultiValue file.

 You can optionally specify a THEN clause, an ELSE clause, or both a THEN and an ELSE clause.
 If the file open is successful (the specified file exists), the THEN clause is executed.
 If file open fails (the specified file does not exist), the ELSE clause is executed.
 Commonly, a STOP is issued as part of an ELSE clause.
-The statements argument can be the NULL keyword, a single statement, or a block of statements terminated by the END keyword.
-A block of statements has specific line break requirements: each statement must be on its own line and cannot follow a THEN, ELSE, or END keyword on that line.

 You can use the STATUS function to determine the status of the file open operation, as follows: 0=success; -1=file does not exist.